ts0ron/landing-gen-frontend/README.md

 - Additional asset provider integrations
 - Enhanced styling per category, using the CustomThemeProvider, we can define default styling for MUI components based on our Asset category
 - Layout per Category
+- Fetch reviews using pagination (currently max of 5 are being retreived).
+- Fetch images using pagination (currently max of 10 are being retreived).

 ## Features